DeschutesDesignGroupLLC/perscom-docs/docs/records/award.md

 # Award Records

-Award records provide administrators and managers a way to recognize personnel for their achievements.
+Award records provide administrators and managers an historical timeline of all awards received by an individual.
 They help to outline a persons contributions to the organization over their tenure.

 ## External Integration